-Trinity College is ranked 1st in Ireland and in the top 100 in the world (QS World University Rankings 2016-17).
+Trinity College is ranked 1st in Ireland and 101st in the QS World University Rankings 2021.

 Founded in 1592, Trinity College is one of the oldest and best-known universities in Europe.
 Trinity is also home to one of the oldest Business School’s in Europe.
 Trinity is situated in the beautiful campus, with its cobbled squares and contemporary amenities, is home to a vibrant and diverse student community.
 For four centuries, our world-famous graduates have included Nobel laureates, entrepreneurs and global business leaders.

 World Class Educators